Resigtration will be open until Aug. 1st.

 The goal of the Master's program is to introduce the students to the content and methodology of cognitive science field and to enable each student to specialize in one research area, while becoming familiar with the others.

 The M.A. program is designated for B.A. grduates in fields related to cognitive studies: Philosophy, Psychology, Linguistics, English (linguistic-orientated), Education, Musicology, Life Sciences, Computer Science, Speech Therapy, and of course Cognitive Science.
 Acceptance to the M.A. program requires the student be accepted by the departnemt commitee and is subject to requirements of the faculty of the Humanities.

-Acceptance to the program is competitive, based on grades and on letter describing the candidate's research intentions.
+Acceptance to the program is competitive, based on grades and on a letter describing the candidate's research intentions.
 Priority is given to candidates with research experience and/or to candidates who have contacted an advisor and have ideas for a research project.
-This is because the M.A. program is self-taylored, based on a curriculum devised by the student and his/her advisor.
+That's because the M.A. program is self-tailored, based on a curriculum devised by the students and their advisors.

 A list of faculty members in the department of Cognitive Sciences is available under the “People” menu.
 Students are not restricted to this list, and are invited to contact potential advisors from related disciplines who are associated with cognitive research.
 A list of MA dissertations written by students in the program is available here.

 Registration guidelines for students who completed their B.A. in an Israeli institute